-We are also providing you with services available through IDX, an identity protection services provider.
-IDX identity protection services include: <<12/24>> months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
+In addition, we are offering identity theft protection services through IDX, A ZeroFox Company, the data breach and recovery services expert.
+IDX identity protection services include: [12 months/24 months] of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.

-What You Can Do.
+What You Can Do